-The Board welcomed the very strong approval of our new Articles at the AGM in September 2024.
-These will allow greater member input on the governance of MDDUS by enabling, as long as individual members consent, virtual or hybrid general meetings and electronic voting.
+The Board welcomed the very strong approval of our new articles of association at the AGM in September 2024.
+These will allow greater member input on the governance of MDDUS by enabling, as long as individual members consent, virtual or hybrid general meetings and electronic

-Our fair treatment policy statement is covered earlier in this report (p.
-31).
+Our fair treatment policy statement is covered earlier in this report (p. xx).

-Members and other stakeholders can send questions to us about the governance of MDDUS via secretary@mddus.com.
+Members and other stakeholders can send questions to us about the governance of MDDUS via secretary@mddus.